CLDR/LDML Keyboards

 Frequently Asked Questions for Keyman LDML Support

-From a technical perspective, the LDML format will be a newly supported input to the Keyman Command Line Compiler.
-The XML file will be compiled into a KMX compiled keyboard file, and can be used just as .kmn files which are compiled to .kmx.
+From a technical perspective, the LDML format is a supported input to the Keyman Developer Compiler (kmc).
+The XML file is compiled into a KMX compiled keyboard file, and can be used just as

 None.
 Keyman and Keyman Developer continue to support the thousands of languages in .kmn files and the .kmn format.